basti564/Oculess/README.md

 Text tutorial: https://basti564.github.io/Quest-Account-Logout/

 Video tutorial: https://www.youtube.com/watch?v=vIwUvtxd2-U
+1. Change your system theme to light mode
-1. Download and install the latest apk of from the [releases tab](https://github.com/basti564/Oculess/releases/) on your Quest
+2. Download and install the latest apk of from the [releases tab](https://github.com/basti564/Oculess/releases/) on your Quest
+3. Change your system theme to light mode
-2. Click on "DISABLE COMPANION"
+4. Click on "DISABLE COMPANION"
-3. Click "OK"
+5. Click "OK"
-4. Choose “Companion Server” from the List
+6. Choose “Companion Server” from the List
-5. Click “Deactivate this device admin app”
+7. Click “Deactivate this device admin app”
-6. Restart your Quest
+8. Restart your Quest
 (If you want your account back just restart your Quest and connect with the Oculus Phone App)

 ### Disable Telemetry